-If you were living in an era without modern medicine or disaster warning systems, where would you seek help if suddenly faced with a major eruption, epidemic, or flood?
+If you were living in an era without modern medicine or disaster warning systems, and were suddenly struck by a massive eruption, epidemic, or flood, where would you seek salvation?

-For the people of Aizu, the "Yakushi Nyorai (the Buddha who heals illness and suffering)" became a source of spiritual support.
+For the people of Aizu, the source of their spiritual support was the "Yakushi Nyorai (the Buddha who heals illness and suffering)."

-The five Yakushi faiths established by Tokuichi spread throughout Aizu over time, eventually developing into a vast network of prayers known as "Aizu Twelve Yakushi".
-This time, we will pick out and guide you to several temples that have particularly interesting histories.
+The five Yakushi beliefs established by Tokuichi spread throughout the entire Aizu region over time, eventually developing into a vast network of prayers known as "Aizu Twelve Yakushi".
+This time, we will pick out and guide you through some temples with particularly interesting histories among them.

 [Historical Mystery] The Legend of the "Child-Rearing Stone" that even the feudal lord relied on (No. 2: Kitayama Yakushi)

-Prayers to Yakushi Nyorai evolved from fears of natural disasters to concerns for "individual health and family safety."
+Prayers to Yakushi Nyorai evolved from fear of natural disasters to a focus on "individual health and family peace."

 This stone is still called the "Child-Rearing Stone," and in September, a festival called "Futatsuko Mairi" is held.

-Monks on the Frontlines of Disasters (No. 10: Enmei-ji)
+Monks on the Front Lines of Disaster (No. 10: Enmei-ji)

-Moreover, temples were not merely places of prayer; they sometimes served as the "frontlines of disaster response."
+Moreover, temples were not just places of prayer; they sometimes served as the "front line of disaster response."

-The tenth temple, "Enmei-ji" in Aizuwakamatsu City, has a history where, during the great flood that struck the Aizu region in the 21st year of Tenmon (1552), the founder monk, Shungen, devoted day and night to prayers, striving to rescue people suffering from hunger and hardship.
+The tenth temple, "Enmei-ji" in Aizuwakamatsu City, has a history where, during the great flood that struck the Aizu region in the 21st year of Tenbun (1552), the founding monk, Shungen, devoted day and night to prayers, striving to rescue the starving and suffering people.

-As the monks looked down on the village submerged in muddy water, what were they thinking, and how did they act?
-This is a very real and moving episode that suggests the temple functioned as a community's "safety net" rather than merely relying on statues.
+As they looked down at the village submerged in muddy water, what thoughts did the monks have, and how did they act?
+This is a very real and moving episode that suggests that the temple functioned as a "safety net (the core of the community)" rather than merely relying on a statue.

 Pilgrimage is the "ultimate academic journey."

-Starting from the first temple, Eijitsu-ji (Bandai Town), to Kitakata, Yukawa, Aizubashiyama, Aizumisato, and finally Aizuwakamatsu.
+Starting from the first temple, Eijitsu-ji (Bandai Town), to Kitakata, Yukawa, Aizubashu, Aizumisato, and then to Aizuwakamatsu.

-At "Tabinoito," we offer a tour in the [Academic Style] that connects the histories of the temples existing at these points with a narrative, allowing you to deeply savor the breath of the people of that era.
-This is not just a stamp rally by car, but an intellectual journey for adults that considers "why this Buddha is here in this place."
-We invite you to join us and touch upon the profound history of Aizu.
+At Tabinoito, we offer a 【Academic Style】 tour that connects the history of temples existing at these points with a line, allowing you to deeply savor the breath of the people of that time along with explanations.
+This is not just a stamp rally that travels by car, but an intellectual journey for adults that considers 'why this Buddha is in this place.'
+Would you like to touch upon the depth of Aizu's history with us?

 【Aizu Twelve Yakushi List】